BioSignalML/biosignalml-browser/FUTURE.rst

 * Find data length/size of requested duration and either limit or alert user.
 (Best to tell user and limit as viewer becomes very slow...)

+* Read data via streaming API (metadata still via direct connection to SparqlStore).

+* Use REST API and/or web repository SPARQL endpoint for metadata.

 Query Module